fetchai/agents-aea/docs/api/decision_maker/base.md

 class OwnershipState(ABC)
 ```

-Represent the ownership state of an agent.
+Represent the ownership state of an agent (can proxy a ledger).

 <a name=".aea.decision_maker.base.OwnershipState.set"></a>
 #### set